Don't let up in fight against tax avoidance, Moscovici urges EU states

 Following recent revelations, such as the Panama Papers, of widespread tax evasion and avoidance by big corporations and wealthy individuals, the European Commission has made several legislative proposals to close legal loopholes.
 However, some of the most ambitious plans have yet to be approved by EU states.

-Multinationals, including Apple (AAPL.O), Amazon.com (AMZN.O), McDonald's (MCD.N) and Starbucks Corp (SBUX.O), are under investigation or have been sanctioned by the EU executive for their excessively low tax bills in some EU states.
+Multinationals, including Apple, Amazon.com , McDonald's and Starbucks Corp, are under investigation or have been sanctioned by the EU executive for their excessively low tax bills in some EU states.

 "We must finish what we have started," Moscovici urged ministers, according to his speaking notes circulated to the media.
 The pace of reforms should remain "fast", he said.